ainnesgold/big-data-analysis/R_HW_readme.md

 READ ME

-R_HW contains a summary of budget and energy and climate spending by different departments through time.
+This repository contains a R markdown file with the code and output of the assignment and an HTML file of just the results and write up.

 Packages needed: tidyverse

+R_HW2 contains a summary of budget and energy and climate spending by different departments through time.

 First three plots are summary plots of each respective CSV file: energy spending, climate spending, and budget of various departments.